sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/service-discovery/kubernetes.md

 The API request is forwarded to the HTTPBIN service, which means the service discovery takes effect.

 :::important
-If you disable the Kubernetes service discovery, API requests to Applications that use service discovery upstream will fail, and Apache APISIX will return `503`.
+If you disable the Kubernetes service discovery, API requests to Service that use service discovery upstream will fail, and Apache APISIX will return `503`.
 So be careful when you want to disable the Kubernetes service discovery.
 :::